e-n-f/if-then-else/if-then-else.md

 * https://dl.acm.org/citation.cfm?id=1060889

-This model of conditions allowed Klaus Samelson to clean up and unify Algol's two separate conditional models at the end of 1959.
+This model of conditions inspired Klaus Samelson to clean up and unify Algol's two separate conditional models at the end of 1959.
 He eliminated the entire "if either" form, leaving only the plain if, but added a clause called "else" that would